 As we are an inclusive university, we would encourage you to let us know, if you have an autistic spectrum condition and we will always respond to you in a supportive and sensitive way.
 We'll send you a questionnaire so that we can understand your needs.
 But don't worry - you can get in touch for assistance at any point during your time at the university.

 What can we do for you?

 - We'll help identify what reasonable adjustments may be required for you in the lecture theatres and classrooms

 - We'll work with your school to support your needs, by doing things like making alternative exam arrangements (such as extra time, rest breaks, or using a PC), providing teaching materials in alternative formats, producing lecture materials in advance and recording lectures

 - We can offer advice on applications for the Disabled Students’ Allowances (DSAs).

-- We'll provide one-to-one support from a mental health practitioner to explore how your wellbeing is impacting you whilst you are at university
+- We'll provide one-to-one support from a Student Life Advisor to explore how your wellbeing is impacting you whilst you are at university

 The ASC peer support group meet every week to enjoy a safe and quiet space together, socialise and play games.
 The group also provides you with the opportunity to meet with a variety of university professionals for general advice or to talk about further support.